 BlackBerry, earlier called Research in Motion, is a Canadian smartphone-maker that made a name selling QWERTY devices, but is struggling to stay relevant in a world dominated by iOS and Android.
 After years of backing its own BB OS, the company has decided to make an Android smartphone in a bid to grab a small chunk of the smartphone pie it used to dominate.
-BlackBerry's latest mobile launch is the DTEK60.
-The smartphone was launched in October 2016.
-The phone comes with a 5.50-inch touchscreen display with a resolution of 1440 pixels by 2560 pixels at a PPI of 534 pixels per inch.
+BlackBerry's latest mobile launch is the Aurora.
+The smartphone was launched in March 2017.
+The phone comes with a 5.50-inch display with a resolution of 720 pixels by 1280 pixels.

-The BlackBerry DTEK60 is a single SIM (GSM) smartphone that accepts a Micro-SIM.
-Connectivity options include Wi-Fi, GPS, Bluetooth, NFC, USB OTG, 3G and 4G (with support for Band 40 used by some LTE networks in India).
-Sensors on the phone include Compass Magnetometer, Proximity sensor, Accelerometer, Ambient light sensor and Gyroscope.
+The BlackBerry Aurora is a dual SIM (GSM and GSM) smartphone that accepts Micro-SIM and Micro-SIM.
+Connectivity options include Wi-Fi, GPS, Bluetooth, USB OTG, 3G and 4G.
+Sensors on the phone include Compass Magnetometer, Proximity sensor, Accelerometer and Ambient light sensor.